C-Reactive Protein (CRP) Test: Uses, Preparation and Result

 A CRP test stands for c-reactive protein test that determines the amount of c-reactive protein (CRP) in a blood sample.
 CRP is a protein that is produced by the liver.
 Usually, your blood contains low quantities of c-reactive protein.
 If any body part is inflamed, your liver releases more CRP into the bloodstream.
 High CRP levels may indicate a significant health issue that causes inflammation.

-Inflammation is your body's way of defending and healing the tissues after an accident or other disease.
-Inflammation can include both acute (rapid) and temporary inflammation.
-Inflammation can occur after an external injury like a cut, or it may be internal.
+Inflammation is the body's way of defending and healing the tissues after an accident or other disease.
+It can be acute (rapid) or temporary.
+Inflammation can occur after an external injury, like a cut, or it may be internal.

 Inflammation that lasts for too long might harm healthy tissues.
 This is referred to as -